 Before starting the vehicle:

-1. Make sure all vehicle occupants have buckled their safety belts.
-For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter.
+- 1. Make sure all vehicle occupants have buckled their safety belts.
+For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter. - 2.
+Make sure the headlamps and vehicle accessories are off.